amy324/CLI-CSV-Parsing-Tool/README.md

 ## Upcoming Features

-Stay tuned for the next version of this tool, which will introduce advanced features such as:
+Stay tuned for the next version of this tool, which will serve as a fully customizable framework and will introduce advanced features such as:

 -   **Python Script Integration**: Seamlessly incorporate Python scripts for specialized statistical analysis tasks.
 -   **Enhanced Analytics Processing**: Elevate your backend-driven data analysis capabilities to the next level.

 I have posted this version in the meantime as it can serve as a standalone tool in its own right.

+# UPDATE:
+Click here to view the completed  [CLI Framework for Advanced Analysis](https://github.com/amy324/CLI-Framework-for-Advanced-Analysis.git)

 ## Usage